 Cliffs of Moher Resources

 DubrovnikFamously overrun by tourists, this picturesque walled city in Croatia starts to calm down a bit in October.
-Head there on one of the last flights of the season where you'll enjoy lovely weather and thinner crowds.
+Head to Dubrovnik on one of the last Ryanair flights of the season where you'll enjoy lovely weather and thinner crowds.

 PortoSip a glass of port as old as you are and marvel at the setting sun.
 In Fall, you can even take a sunset cruise on the Douro and make it back in time for supper along the river.